 Bezos originally named the company ‘Cadabra Inc.’ He wanted to select a name that resembled the spell ‘Abra Kadabra’.
 However, after a phone call with a lawyer who misheard the name as ‘cadaver’, he decided to change it to Amazon.
 Fittingly, the company was brought to life after it sold products in all 50 states and over 45 countries.

 Bezos recalls the earlier days of the company in an interview and how it was “grossly understaffed”.
 In the same interview, he shared an anecdote about packing products and how his knees would give out because of the long hours spent on packing.
 The only solution his tired mind could come up with was knee pads, which he considered as a eureka moment.
 When his employees suggested getting a packing table instead, Bezos realized just how ‘overworked and understaffed they were.’
 Considering how far they have come since then, we can forgive them for not naming the company after a magical spell ‘Cadabra’.
 After all, this is nothing short of a magical tale!

-The Amazon logo was designed later.
+The Amazon logo came later.
 It had an arrow starting from A and ending at Z to represent how it sells almost everything.
 It is also a representation of the smile on the customer’s face after having a great shopping experience at Amazon.